Watch our video on how to open a brokerage account.

 Cash accounts are also eligible for margin.
-Margin lets you borrow money.
+As a result, margin lets you borrow money.

-If you want to short a broker like Interactive brokers would be a good one to open an account with.
+If you want to short, a broker like Interactive brokers would be a good one to open an account with.
 Read our Interactive Brokers review.
-If you’re into options then TD Ameritrade or Charles Schwab is a great broker to consider.
+If you’re into options then TD Ameritrade as well as Charles Schwab is a great broker to consider.

 As stated earlier, the way you want to use your brokerage account will help to determine which firm to go with.
 There are many ways to profit and you may have to get approval for some, such as options.

-Commissions seem to be taken into great consideration by a lot of traders.
-It’s true that commissions from brokerage firms vary, some are cheaper than others.
+Commissions seem to be taken into great consideration by when learning how to open a brokerage account.
+In fact, it’s true that commissions from brokerage firms vary, some are cheaper than others.

-Paying a higher commission price isn’t necessarily a bad thing though.
+In fact, paying a higher commission price isn’t necessarily a bad thing.
 The less commission you pay, the more bare bones a broker can be.
-Commissions pay for upkeep as well as having the best tools at your disposal.
+As a result, commissions pay for upkeep as well as having the best tools at your disposal.